 All of a borrower's outstanding Plan 1, Plan 2, Plan 3 and/or Plan 5 loan balances are cancelled if the borrower dies (Regulation 19(3)(a)).
+In such circumstances the effective date of the cancellation is the borrower's date of death.

-A loan balance will only be cancelled under Regulation 19(3)(a) once SLC are able to verify that the borrower has died.
-Verification of a borrower's death can be by:
+Before a student loan balance can be cancelled under Regulation 19(3)(a) SLC will require evidence of the borrower's death by sight of either:

-- receipt of notification of death from HMRC, - sight of the borrower's original death certificate, or - sight of a certified copy of the borrower's death certificate.
+- the borrower's original death certificate, or - a certified copy of the borrower's death certificate.